tushar131999/TusharSharma.com/README.md

-# This is my portflio code created and designed using
+# This is my portfolio code created and designed using

 1. HTML
 1. CSS